onwidget/awesome-qwik/README.md

 - [Qwik City](https://qwik.builder.io/qwikcity/overview/) - Qwik City is a companion meta-framework to Qwik.
 Use Qwik City to create websites and webapps.

-## Video & presentations
+## Presentations

-- [Jun 15, 2022](https://www.youtube.com/watch?v=0dC11DMR3fU&t=154s) - WWC22 - Qwik + Partytown: How to remove 99% of JavaScript from main thread
+- [Video Jun 15, 2022](https://www.youtube.com/watch?v=0dC11DMR3fU&t=154s) - WWC22 - Qwik + Partytown: How to remove 99% of JavaScript from main thread

 ## Community